 La Fea Gran Reserva

-Smooth, harmonious and elegant with subdued tannins, it has a refined finish bursting with vanilla oak and fruity wild red berries
+Smooth, harmonious and elegant with subdued tannins; aromas and flavors of black fruit with hints of spices, hints of vanilla oak and fruity wild red berries.

 About the Producer